CarlosTheran/NautilusTutorial/installing kubectl/kubectl_install.md

 To launch your Pods, Jobs and Deployments using the platform's resources you need to install The Kubernetes command-line tool [kubectl](https://kubernetes.io/docs/tasks/tools/).

 kubectl is installable on a variety of Linux platforms, macOS and Windows.
 Find your preferred operating system below.
 * [linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
 * [macOS](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/)
 * [windows](https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/)

+Note: You can find and get the binary file that you need [here](https://www.downloadkubernetes.com/).

 For windows user check the following steps [Installetion-Steps](https://github.com/CarlosTheran/NautilusTutorial/blob/main/installing%20kubectl/windows-users.md).